CGT bills hit record levels – and could soar even further

 Is the figure you come out with less than £50,000?
 If so, you'll pay 10% tax on your gains or 18% on residential property.

 Any amount above £50,000 will be charged at 20% on gains and 28% for residential property.

 Instead of selling, say, a whole heap of shares all in one go, you can split your sales over two or more tax years.

-For example, you could sell some shares in 2018/19 and then sell more on or after 6 April 2019.
-By doing so, you can take advantage of two years’ CGT allowances totalling £23,400.
+For example, you could sell some shares in 2022/23 and then sell more on or after 6 April 2023.

 When calculating your CGT bill, you deduct capital losses from capital gains in order to arrive at your net gain.
 For example, a gain of £25,000 minus a loss of £10,000 produces a net gain of £15,000.

 Therefore, by crystallising losses in the same tax year as gains, you can bring down your tax bill.
 Also, in most cases, losses made up to four years ago can be offset against current gains.

 You can't claim a loss for selling an asset to a 'connected person', such as a family member or business partner.